timklapdor/csulx/_strategies/Reflective-Journals.md

 ### Tools

-Typical tools used for reflective journals within the i2 platform are PebblePad and the Interact2 blog
+Typical tools used for reflective journals within the Interact2 platform are [PebblePad](https://v3.pebblepad.com.au/login/csu/?redirect=%2falt%2fcsu) and the [Interact2 blog](https://www.csu.edu.au/division/student-learning/interact2_help/faculty-and-csu-staff/interact-with-students/blogs).

-The [CSU Thinkspace](http://thinkspace.csu.edu.au/) platform provides a real-world tool (Wordpress) where students can customise using themes and embed, hyperlink as well as comment and co-comment on other student's.
+The [CSU Thinkspace](http://thinkspace.csu.edu.au/) platform provides a real-world tool ([Wordpress](https://wordpress.org/)) where students can customise using themes and embed, hyperlink as well as comment and co-comment on other student's.

 ### Additional Resources